 We are here for you

 Welcome back!
-The Law Library has been preparing all summer to welcome back students, faculty, and staff to campus, whether virtually or in person.
-We are ready to support your learning, teaching, and research with a full array of remote services and online resources while the we ramp-up to in-person classes.
+We are starting the Spring 2021 semester in Stage 1.
+The Law Library is ready to support your learning, teaching, and research with a full array of remote services and online resources while the we ramp-up to in-person classes.
 We are here for you!

 Keeping everyone safe is our top priority.
 Therefore, the Daniel F. Cracchiolo Law Library is open to law library staff only during Stage 1.